“It’s all about the numbers” - that’s a phrase we’ve all heard a thousand times.

 They may have arrived at your homepage or another landing page, and you now have the opportunity to shepherd them further into your product.

-Acquisition is often misused as a vanity metric e.g. "we have X number of unique visitors every month".
-On it’s own this is a pretty useless number as it’s deceptively easy to drive the wrong traffic to your website.
+Acquisition is often misused as a vanity metric e.g., "we have X number of unique visitors every month".
+On its own this is a pretty useless number as it’s deceptively easy to drive the wrong traffic to your website.

 It’s getting the right people to engage and convert that’s the difficult bit.